google/zetasql/docs/procedural-language.md

 statement:

 + `EXECUTE IMMEDIATE` is restricted from being executed dynamically as a nested element.
-This means `EXECUTE IMMEDIATE` cannot be nested in another `EXECUTE IMMEDIATE` statement.
+This means `EXECUTE IMMEDIATE` can't be nested in another `EXECUTE IMMEDIATE` statement.
 +  If an `EXECUTE IMMEDIATE` statement returns results, then those results become the result of the entire statement and any appropriate